forestdb/forestdb.org/models/cushman-generics.md

 })
 ~~~~

-Above all of this exists an S2 layer, which accepts a specific prevalence, and compares which utterance would cause L1 to produce assign higher probability to that prevalence.
-This final step is what we can think of as “endorsement” — ultimately, does the model believe that the generic is a good way to describe the state of the world to a savvy listener.
+Above all of this exists an S2 layer, which accepts a specific prevalence, and compares which utterance would cause L1 to assign higher probability to that prevalence.
+This final step is what we can think of as “endorsement” — ultimately, does the model believe that the generic is a good way to describe the state of the world to a savvy listener?

 ~~~~
 var speaker2 = function(prevalence, statePrior){